Published on 14 Jun 2018

 Let your devices work for you.
 Take your file sharing on the go.
 With modern features like a web file manager and one-click shared folders, file sharing has become less of a chore.

 For sending large files and other transfers that require FTP (file transfer protocol), the modern way is what we like to call Web FTP.
-Take the best of FTP or SFTP and combine it with a web-based interface.
-This allows you to send and receive files with your customers even when on the go.
+Take direct FTP or SFTP access and protocol support, and combine it with a web-based interface for file management.
+Know when files have been received, check file activity, receive files from customers and more — even when on the go.

-Web FTP is perfect for industries that rely on FTP and secure file transfer protocol.
-FTP is the oldest protocol and the best for sending large files.
+Web FTP is perfect for industries that rely on FTP and secure file transfer protocols.
+FTP is the oldest protocol and ideal for sending large files.
 A modern web-based interface matched with the reliability and stability of FTP provides the perfect file sharing experience.

 Well, at ExaVault, you can log into your file sharing account from anywhere.
 Choose your favorite internet browser and view your stored documents in the web file manager.
 The web file manager will show all your stored files and folders.
 Send files, upload PDFs and keep track of all your shares in one place.